Ford GT: Heritage edition

 Ford produced a total of 346 Heritage editions, recognizable by the Gulf Oil-inspired livery.
 The livery is in honor of the back to back wins of Ford at the 1968 and 1969 24 Hours of Le Mans by the GT40 Mk I.

 Sales and marketing

 When the Ford GT was first announced, the demand outpaced supply, and the cars initially sold for premium prices.
 The first private sale of Ford's new mid-engine sports car was completed on August 4, 2004, when former Microsoft executive Jon Shirley took delivery of his Midnight Blue 2005 Ford GT.
 Shirley earned the right to purchase the first production Ford GT (chassis #10) at a charity auction at the Pebble Beach Concours d'Elegance Auction after bidding over US$557,000.

 A few other early cars sold for as much as a US$100,000 premium over the suggested retail price of US$139,995.
-Optional equipment available included a McIntosh sound system, racing stripes, painted brake calipers, and forged alloy wheels adding US$13,500 to the MSRP.
+Optional equipment available included a McIntosh sound system, racing stripes, painted brake calipers, and BBS forged alloy wheels adding US$13,500 to the MSRP.